toybreaker/jeancouteau/_articles/balinese-wisdom-the-elephant-and-the-blind men balinese-wisdom-the-elephant-and-the-blind-men.md

 To the Balinese, what matters is not ﬁnding Truth itself, which is always “unknowable”, but the endeavor of man – and hence, of religion – in the direction of Truth.

-It is one’s deeds, one’s karma (actions), which determine one’s future in the transmigration of the soul.
+It is one’s deeds, one’s _karma_ (actions), which determine one’s future in the transmigration of the soul.

 In other words, ethics matter more than theological credo.
 Relativity pervades everything.

-The Balinese say that religion must evolve according to three principles: desa, which is the place; kala, the time and patra, the circumstances.
+The Balinese say that religion must evolve according to three principles: _desa_, which is the place; _kala_, the time and _patra_, the circumstances.

 No one faith is completely “correct”, so we should not try to convert other people to our religious views.